XRF Test Results for Pfaltzgraff Heritage White (USA) c. mid-1980s

 | | | | | | | | | |

-Quick note from Tamara Rubin:
+Quick Note from Tamara Rubin:

-While the level of Lead found in the glaze on the food surface of this mid-1980s Pfaltzgraff “Heritage White ” (Made in USA) dish is relatively low (especially compared to some other vintage dishes we have tested), it still falls above the modern safety standard for dishes meant for use by children (which have limits of 90 ppm Lead in the paint, glaze, or coating and 100 ppm Lead in the substrate).
+While the level of Lead found in the glaze on the food surface of this mid-1980s Pfaltzgraff “Heritage White ” (Made in USA) dish is relatively low (especially compared to some other vintage dishes we have tested), it still falls above the modern safety standard for dishes meant for use by children (which limits to 90 ppm Lead in the paint, glaze, or coating and 100 ppm Lead in the substrate).

 This piece was sent in for testing by Kelly in South Carolina!
 Thank you Kelly!